aa-codecademy/ai2025-tooling-usage-guidelines/Using_AI_in_JS_trainings.md

 ## Using Copilot for code completition

-In this section we want to show hoe Copilot can generate code if we give an appropriate comment and start typing code.
+In this section we want to show how Copilot can generate code if we give an appropriate comment and start typing code.

 We have a task: <br>
 `Write a function that takes a number as a parameter and returns the number of digits it has.` <br>